ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
-These words may also appear in this document in lowercase, absent their normative meanings.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 Readers are expected to be familiar with the terms and concepts described in  {{I-D.ietf-ace-oauth-authz}} and {{RFC8152}}, such as Authorization Server (AS) and Resource Server (RS).

 This document additionally uses the following terminology:

 * Transport profile, to indicate a profile of ACE as per Section 5.6.4.3 of {{I-D.ietf-ace-oauth-authz}}.
-That is, a transport profile specifies the communication protocol and communication security protocol between an ACE Client and Resource Server, as well as proof-of-possession methods, if it supports proof-of-possession access tokens.
-Tranport profiles of ACE include, for instance, {{I-D.ietf-ace-oscore-profile}}, {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-mqtt-tls-profile}}.
+A transport profile specifies the communication protocol and communication security protocol between an ACE Client and Resource Server, as well as proof-of-possession methods, if it supports proof-of-possession access tokens, etc. Tranport profiles of ACE include, for instance, {{I-D.ietf-ace-oscore-profile}}, {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-mqtt-tls-profile}}.

-* Application profile, to indicate a profile of ACE that defines how applications enforce and use supporting security services they require.
-These services include, for instance, provisioning, revocation and (re-)distribution of keying material.
+* Application profile, that defines how applications enforce and use supporting security services they require.
+These services may include, for instance, provisioning, revocation and (re-)distribution of keying material.
 An application profile may define specific procedures and message formats.

 # Overview